merovex-archival/merovex.github.io/_posts/2014-12-20-retrospective-2014.markdown

 image: 6222335233_351df8ec41_b.jpg
 categories:
 - Diary
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Description for front page & Third-party."
+description: Description for front page & Third-party.
 author: Ben Wilson
+tags:
+- Diary
 ---
 <!--Lead Paragraph-->
 When the day is at its shortest, it's time to look back at last year's progress.
 I accomplished more than I thought, but less than I had hoped.